 If you’re like most people, you probably can’t afford to save that much money each year on a long-term basis.
 The vast majority of

 Americans with 401(k) plans don’t even come close to maxing them out.

 When Should You Try To Max Out Contributions to Your 401(k) Plan?

 There are some financial goals that you need to focus on achieving before contributing the maximum to a 401(k) plan:

 • You should have at least six months of basic living expenses set aside for emergencies.

 • You should have enough life insurance and disability insurance in place.

-• If you are close to retirement, you want to be sure you have planned for your long term care needs.
+• If you are close to retirement, you want to be sure you have planned your long-term care needs.

-• If your employer has a high deductible health insurance plan that qualifies for an HSA, you might be better off maxing out your HSA before your 401(k).
-This is especially true if you have lower health costs and your employer contributes to your HSA account to offset deductibles, HSA’s can be great deals.
-Money not spent rolls over year after year’,and it’s yours to keep until you eventually need it.
+Money not spent rolls over year after year, and it’s yours to keep until you eventually need it. • If your employer has a high deductible health insurance plan that qualifies for an HSA, you might be better off maxing out your HSA before your 401(k).
+This is especially true if you have lower health costs and your employer contributes to your HSA account to offset deductibles; HSAs can be great deals.
 For example, you could use the money when you retire to help pay for your Medicare Part B premiums or other health costs.
-If you have higher income, HSA’s currently give you the ability to exclude up to $6,750 from taxes for family coverage.
+If you have a higher income, HSA currently gives you the ability to exclude up to $6,750 from taxes for family coverage.
 You can exclude another $1,000 if you are 55 or older.
-It is good to remember that an unexpected catastrophic health crisis can cause you to have to take loans on your 401(k) or even early withdrawals which incur additional taxes and penalties.
+It is good to remember that an unexpected catastrophic health crisis can cause you to take loans on your 401(k) or even early withdrawals, which incur additional taxes and penalties.
 HSA’s can help ensure you have the money to handle these emergencies without having to drain your 401(k).

 • You have met all or most of your non-retirement goals, such as buying a home, starting college funds, etc.